MegatronKing/SVG-Android/README.md

 - better performance and expression than png even using a huge image.
 - support tint, alpha, size, selector whether in java code or xml code.
 - shrink the apk size, it can reduce the image size obviously.
+- support drawable animtions with some assigned animators.

   \\              | speed  | memory | compatible | scaleType | expression | multi-colors | shrink